Save money on your car insurance

 The good news is yes, you can cancel.

-The bad news is your insurer will hit you with various cancellation fees, and these can vary massively depending upon who you're insured with, how much you pay, and how long you've had the policy before you end it.
+The bad news is your insurer will hit you with various cancellation fees.
+How much will vary massively depending upon who you're insured with, how much you pay and how long you've had the policy before you end it.

-Not only that, but cancelling early means you'll lose and won't be refunded for any add-ons, such as breakdown cover, and miss out on any no claims discount for that period.
+Not only that, but cancelling early means you won't be refunded for any add-ons, such as breakdown cover.
+You will crucially also miss out on any no claims discount for that period.

 Cancelling insurance during the cooling-off period

 What if you cancel during the cooling-off period – the time immediately after purchase where you are entitled to change your mind about buying the policy?
 Surely you won’t have to pay a fee?